Eddie Rosario Player Props: Braves vs. Astros

-The Atlanta Braves and Eddie Rosario, who went 0-for-3 last time out, battle Hunter Brown and the Houston Astros at Truist Park, Friday at 7:20 PM ET.
+The Atlanta Braves, including Eddie Rosario (batting .188 in his past 10 games, with two doubles, a home run, a walk and an RBI), battle starter Cristian Javier and the Houston Astros at Truist Park, Sunday at 1:35 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Padres.
+He had a hitless showing in his last game (0-for-1) against the Astros.

 Eddie Rosario Game Info & Props vs. the Astros